Quantum Noise from Vacuum Field Injection in Optical Cavities with Diffraction-related Loss: The method of mixing vacuum fields

-Finally, let's consider a cavity with diffraction loss as shown in Fig. \ref{fig.3}.
-The input mirror, end mirror, and imaginary boundary where higher-order mode loss occurs are positioned at $x = -L/2, L/2, 0$, respectively. $L$ is the cavity length.
-After passing through or being reflected by a mirror, with leakage loss, the laser light is mixed with higher-order modes.
-Assuming a high finesse, these higher-order modes are lost in a cavity.
+Finally, based on the content discussed in the previous sections, we define the quantum fields associated with a cavity.
+As shown in Figure \ref{fig.3}, the input mirror and end mirror that form the cavity are located at positions $x=-L/2$ and $x=L/2$.
+The quantum field outside the cavity on the input mirror side is denoted by $\hat{\alpha}({\omega})$, and the field on the end mirror side is denoted by $\hat{\eta}({\omega})$.
 The input annihilation and creation operators of the cavity satisfy the following commutation relations: